webplatform/docs-wpd/Projects/SSO/Login_Workflows/index.md

 === Starting a session by communicating with accounts server ===

 This section covers what the ''front-end'' does to detect if a session is opened on the accounts server.
-To see the ''back-end'' part, refer to [[WPD:Projects/SSO/How we implemented it#1.2 Possibility: Resuming a session confirmed by the accounts server]], detailled in the section [[WPD:Projects/SSO/How we implemented it#SSO and remembering, proposal 2]]
+To see the ''back-end'' part, refer to [[WPD:Projects/SSO/How we implemented it#1.2 Possibility: Resuming a session confirmed by the accounts server]], detailled in the section [[WPD:Projects/SSO/How we implemented it#SSO and remembering]]

 * In the accounts server:
 ** Accept framing (i.e. accept to create iframe from other domain names that we control) through appropriate CSP policies.